PatrycjaBlaszkowska/mixology-master/README.md

 - To enhance the discoverability of webpage's extensive cocktail collection, I have added a cocktail category filter to the recipes page.
 This feature allows users to browse our selection of cocktails by their preferred alcohol type.
 By filtering by category, users can quickly find cocktails that match their taste preferences and interests.
 - I also optimized the layout of webpage's cocktail display to provide a more streamlined and visually appealing experience.
 To achieve this, we have reduced the number of cocktails displayed in each row from 4 to 3.
 This change allows for a more balanced and harmonious layout, making it easier for users to focus on the featured cocktails and their descriptions.
 With this update, users can enjoy a more enjoyable browsing experience and discover new favorite cocktails with ease.
-- I have made an enhancement to the action buttons for cocktails that users have created and added to their recipe book.
-For logged-in users who have created a cocktail, the "Read" button will now be replaced with "Edit" and "Delete" buttons.
-From the Recipes page, users can now click on the "Edit" button to make changes to their cocktail recipe, such as updating the ingredients, instructions, name etc. Additionally, the "Delete" button allows users to remove their cocktail from the page.
-This change provides users with greater control over their creations and makes it easier to manage their recipes.
-**This feature is available for logged-in users who have added a particular cocktail to their recipe book.**

 [Dashboard Page wireframes](./docs/wireframes/dashboard-page.pdf)